-Deploying synthetic media and generative AI content without rigorous disclosure protocols exposes your brand to severe regulatory sanctions.
+Deploying synthetic media and generative AI content without rigorous disclosure protocols creates material transparency risk under Article 50.

 The European Commission published the second draft Code of Practice on marking and labelling AI-generated content on 5 March 2026.
-Key changes from Draft 1: the AI-generated vs. AI-assisted taxonomy has been removed in favour of a simplified two-layer approach (secured metadata + imperceptible watermarking).
-A uniform EU icon for AI content labelling is under development.
+Key changes from Draft 1: the AI-generated vs. AI-assisted taxonomy has been removed in favour of a simplified two-layer approach (secured metadata + watermarking), with optional fingerprinting, logging, and detection support.
+A uniform EU icon for AI content labelling is still under discussion.

-Public feedback closes 30 March 2026.
-The final Code is expected by early June 2026.
-Article 50 obligations apply from 2 August 2026 and are not delayed by the Digital Omnibus.
-For a pipeline-level assessment against Draft 2 requirements, use our AI Content Marking Compliance Checker.
+The code remains voluntary, the final version is expected around May-June / beginning of June 2026, and Article 50 obligations still apply from 2 August 2026 under current law.
+For a pipeline-level assessment against these draft-code best practices, use our AI Content Marking Compliance Checker.

 The Viral Stripping Trap